Financial Aid can help pay for tuition, fees, books, and other expenses!!

 - Submit a FAFSA and all requested documents

-- Submit the Direct Student Loan Request form (coming soon)
+- Submit the Direct Student Loan Request form on your Student Forms portal

 - Submit the Master Promissory Note (MPN) Confirmation